Skip to content

 Who can participate in elections?

-Free elections are fundamental components of democracy.
-Through elections, all citizens can regularly participate in the political process and have a say in politics.
-The parties elected by the majority of voters are allowed to form a government for a definite period.
+Free Elections are fundamental components of democracy.
+Through elections, citizens (but not all) can regularly participate in the political process and have a say in politics.
+The parties elected by the majority of voters are allowed to form a government for an electoral term.
 If citizens are dissatisfied with the government's policies, they can vote them out in the next election.

 What do I need to know?